 - Create a Global Online Enrollment System account.

 - Pay the $100 non-refundable application fee via credit card or bank transfer.
 This fee will cover your active membership for five years.

 - Your application is reviewed (meaning the feds will run a background check on you against criminal, law enforcement, customs, immigration, agriculture and terrorist indices).
-You can screen yourself before hand by taking a free criminal record check readily available online these days.
-That way, you will have no surprises.

 - You will receive an electronic message in your Global Online Enrollment System account instructing you to schedule an interview.
 Although the website does not mention notification via U.S. mail, I also received a letter in the post about a week after the electronic message.